5 stunning castles in the land of cherry blossoms.

 3. Matsue

 This is the only castle located in the Sanin region.
 It is the second largest, third tallest, and sixth oldest castle in Japan.
-Matsue Castle took five years to build and was inaugurated in 1622.
+It took five years to build Matsue Castle, which was inaugurated in 1622.

 4. Matsumoto

-Located in a mountainous area northwest of Tokyo, Matsumoto Castle was built on flat land next to a dam, instead of on a mountain and next to a river as is more common.
-Due to the lack of natural defenses, Matsumoto Castle had a rather complex architecture to protect the people living inside.
-The castle's architecture is still preserved quite intact compared to the 16th century, with wooden interiors and stone walls.
+Located in a mountainous area northwest of Tokyo, Matsumoto Castle was built on flat land next to a dam, rather than on a mountain and beside a river as is more common.
+Due to the lack of natural terrain protection, Matsumoto Castle has a rather complex architecture to protect its inhabitants.
+The castle's architecture remains largely intact from its 16th-century period, with wooden interiors and stone walls.

 5. Himeji

-Considered the most impressive feudal castle still standing in Japan today, Himeji is located west of Kobe, the capital of Hyōgo Prefecture.
-The castle is one of the three most precious castles in Japan (Three Great National Treasures), not only because of its ancient beauty but also because of the legends and history surrounding it.
-Since 1993, Himeji has been recognized by UNESCO as a world cultural heritage.
+Considered the most impressive feudal castle still standing in Japan today, Himeji Castle is located west of Kobe, the capital of Hyōgo Prefecture.
+The castle is one of the three most prized castles in Japan (the Three Great National Treasure Castles), not only for its ancient beauty but also for the legends and history surrounding it.
+Since 1993, Himeji has been recognized as a UNESCO World Heritage Site.